rddill-IBM/cloudant/README.md

  - V1.1.1 Update createBackup service to also capture defined indices
  - V1.1.4 update Restore table to work with new backup service.
  - V1.1.5 fix bug in Backup when saving multiple indices.
+ - V1.1.6 fix bug in Backup when saving large files.

 ## The format of the json object is:
 ```JSON